dendibakh/perf-book/chapters/13-Other-Tuning-Areas/13-4 Low-Latency-Tuning-Techniques.md

 char *mem = malloc(size);
 for (int i = 0; i < size; i += sysconf(_SC_PAGESIZE))
     mem[i] = 0;
+//...
 free(mem);
 ```

-In the code above, we tune three (3) glibc malloc settings: M_MMAP_MAX, M_TRIM_THRESHOLD, and M_ARENA_MAX.
+In the code above, we tune three glibc malloc settings: `M_MMAP_MAX`, `M_TRIM_THRESHOLD`, and `M_ARENA_MAX`.

-- Setting M_MMAP_MAX to ‘0’ disables underlying mmap syscall usage for large allocations – this is necessary because the mlock() can be undone by library usage of munmap() when it attempts to release mmap-ed segments back to the OS, defeating the purpose of our efforts.
+- Setting `M_MMAP_MAX` to `0` disables underlying `mmap` syscall usage for large allocations – this is necessary because the `mlockall` can be undone by library usage of `munmap` when it attempts to release `mmap`-ed segments back to the OS, defeating the purpose of our efforts.
-- Setting M_TRIM_THRESHOLD to ‘-1’ prevents glibc from returning memory to the OS after calls to free() (NOTE: as indicated before, this option has no effect on mmap-ed segments).
+- Setting `M_TRIM_THRESHOLD` to `-1` prevents glibc from returning memory to the OS after calls to `free`.
+As indicated before, this option has no effect on `mmap`-ed segments.
-- Finally, setting M_ARENA_MAX to ‘1’ prevents glibc from allocating multiple arenas via mmap() to accommodate multiple cores.
-CAUTION: the latter hinders the glibc allocator’s multithreaded scalability feature.
+- Finally, setting `M_ARENA_MAX` to `1` prevents glibc from allocating multiple arenas via `mmap` to accommodate multiple cores.
+Keep in mind, the latter hinders the glibc allocator's multithreaded scalability feature.

-Combined, these settings force glibc into sbrk-only heap allocations which will not release its memory back to the OS until the application ends.
-As a result, the heap will remain the same size after the final call to “free(mem)” in the code above.
-Any subsequent runtime calls to malloc() or new() simply will reuse space in this pre-allocated/pre-faulted heap area if it is sufficiently sized at initialization.
+Combined, these settings force glibc into heap allocations which will not release memory back to the OS until the application ends.
+As a result, the heap will remain the same size after the final call to `free(mem)` in the code above.
+Any subsequent runtime calls to `malloc` or `new` simply will reuse space in this pre-allocated/pre-faulted heap area if it is sufficiently sized at initialization.

-More importantly, all that heap memory that was pre-faulted in the for-loop will persist in RAM due to the previous mlockall call – the option MCL_CURRENT locks all pages which are currently mapped, while MCL_FUTURE locks all pages that will become mapped in the future.
-An added benefit of using mlockall this way is that any thread spawned by this process will have its stack pre-faulted and locked, as well.

-CAUTION: This technique reduces the amount of memory available to other processes running on the system.
+More importantly, all that heap memory that was pre-faulted in the `for`-loop will persist in RAM due to the previous `mlockall` call – the option `MCL_CURRENT` locks all pages which are currently mapped, while `MCL_FUTURE` locks all pages that will become mapped in the future.
+An added benefit of using `mlockall` this way is that any thread spawned by this process will have its stack pre-faulted and locked, as well.
+For the finer control of page locking, developers should use `mlock` system call which gives you the option to choose which pages should persist in RAM.
+A downside of this technique is that it reduces the amount of memory available to other processes running on the system.

+[TODO]: double-check this: Developers of applications for Windows should look into the following APIs: lock pages with `VirtualLock`, avoid immediate release of memory with `VirtualFree` with `MEM_DECOMMIT`, but not `MEM_RELEASE` flag.

-These are just two toy example methods for preventing runtime minor faults.
-Some or all of these techniques may be employed using alternative allocators such as jemalloc, tcmalloc, or mimalloc (check the docs of your chosen allocation library), or using C++ STL features via creative use of PMR allocators and memory_resources.
+These are just two example methods for preventing runtime minor faults.
+Some or all of these techniques may be already integrated into memory allocation libraries such as jemalloc, tcmalloc, or mimalloc.
+Check the documentation of your chosen library to see what is available.

 ### Cache Warming {#sec:CacheWarm}